-Ann Misuraca serves San Diego Zoo Global as a Research Associate in Conservation Genetics.
+Ann Misuraca serves San Diego Zoo Global as a Research Coordinator in Conservation Genetics.
 As part of the cytogenetics team, she assists in establishing fibroblast cell lines for the Frozen Zoo©.
 She is also responsible for photomicrography of chromosomes from cell lines and preparing the resulting karyotypes.
 This serves to maintain quality control of the cell lines, as well as identify any chromosomal abnormalities.
 Ann finds karyotyping first time additions to the Frozen Zoo© especially exciting, as many are species never before analyzed at the chromosomal level.

 Prior to her current role, Ann was a part-time employee of San Diego Zoo Global.
 During this time she learned many of the skills she currently uses, including use of our Cytovision digital imaging system.
 She also worked in the zoo’s Virology Lab in the 1990’s where she studied viruses affecting black rhinos.